sign-language-processing/sign-language-processing.github.io/src/index.md

 Sign language translation is generally considered the task of translating between a video in sign language to spoken language text.
 Sign language production is the reverse process, of producing a sign language video from spoken language text.
-Sign language recognition is the task of recognizing the signs themselves in sign language.
+Sign language recognition is the task of recognizing the discrete signs themselves in sign language (glosses).

 In the following graph, we can see a fully connected pentagon where each node is a single data representation,